Vis (island): Second World War

 Vis was at one point the site of the general headquarters of Marshal Josip Broz Tito, the leader of the Yugoslav Partisan resistance movement.
-It was occupied by Italy between 1941 and 1943, then was liberated by the Partisans and held by a British flotilla in 1943–44.
+It was occupied by Italy between 1941 and 1943, then was liberated by the Partisans and reinforced by the British 2nd Commando Brigade.
 At the end of World War II the island returned to Yugoslavia.
 During the war the island was mined.
 Allied fighter planes were based at a small airfield that was also used for emergency landings of Allied bombers, including an American B-24 flown by George McGovern.
 No. 6 Squadron RAF extensively used the airfield as a forward operating base, flying Hawker Hurricane Mk IV fighter aircraft, from May 1944 to February 1945.

 During World War II, a crate of the Armed Services Editions of paperback books was dropped by parachute along with other supplies on to Vis Island off the coast of Yugoslavia.
 The books were then read aloud to the partisans by English speaking soldiers who translated the books as they read them.

 Early in July 1944, the novelist Evelyn Waugh flew with Randolph Churchill from Bari, Italy, to Vis as part of the British military mission to Yugoslavia.
 There they met Marshal Tito.
 Waugh and Churchill returned to Bari before flying back to Yugoslavia to begin their mission, but their aeroplane crash-landed, both men were injured, and their mission was delayed for a month.

 During WWII the island was also home to 1435 Squadron of the RAF flying Mark IX Spitfires in ground support of allied troops fighting in Italy.

 After 1945

 After the war, the Yugoslav People's Army used the island as one of its main naval bases until abandoning the base in 1989.
 After Croatia became independent in 1991, its navy did not reclaim most of the facilities, and the many abandoned buildings are being used for civilian purposes and tourism, including tunnels, bunkers and a secret submarine base.
 In 2008, 34 mines left over from World War II were cleared from the island.

+During Yugoslavia Island of Vis primarily was used as military base and it was closed for public.
+After the war of independence in 1991-1995, Croatia slowly gained economic development due to its tourism, and therefore popularity of Croatian islands was in uprising.
+Vis is a home to numerous bay beaches including Stiniva, Srebrna, Stončica and Zaglava.
+Vis is locally known as “island of fishermans and winemakers".
+Due to its geographical location and untouched nature, island is most suitable for wine and fish and in 2019, GEOPARK Vis archipelago became a member of UNESCO Global Geoparks.

-In 2017 the movie Mamma Mia!
+In 2017, the sequel of musical comedy Mamma Mia! – movie Mamma Mia!
 Here We Go Again was filmed on location on Vis.

-In 2019 GEOPARK Vis archipelago became a member of UNESCO Global Geoparks.
+The island represented fictional Greek island of Kalokairi, and the movie ganied additional popularity to the island.